jawhnypoh/COVID_19_tracker/README.md

 # COVID-19 Dashboard

 A cross platform application that visualizes data from a variety of API sources, provides the latest news, and supplies acute information related to the 2019 Novel Coronavirus (COVID-19) Pandemic.
-This application was developed using the [Flutter SDK](https://flutter.dev/), and is compatible with both iOS and Android devices.
+This application was developed using the [Flutter SDK](https://flutter.dev/), and is natively compatible with both iOS and Android devices.

 ![COVID-19 Dashboard Screenshots](https://i.imgur.com/g2iQW8c.png)